 Fourth, smoothies can be high in fiber when you use whole fruits and vegetables.
 Fiber helps you feel full and supports digestion.
 This is one reason blended produce can feel more satisfying than a glass of juice.

 To make a smoothie stick with you, add a “booster.”
 Options like Greek yogurt, nut butter, chia, oats, or protein powder slow things down so you don’t get a quick spike and crash.
-Cleveland Clinic has a helpful overview of portion balance and common smoothie pitfalls in their guide on how to make healthy and delicious smoothies.

 One caution: don’t build your smoothie around juice or added sugar.
 Juice makes it easy to drink a lot of sugar fast, and it’s not as filling as whole fruit.